-Update May 20: GitHub has since confirmed unauthorized access to approximately 3,800 internal repositories following a compromise involving a malicious VS Code extension installed on an employee device.
-The company stated there is currently no evidence customer repositories or customer data were impacted.
+Update May 21: GitHub has confirmed unauthorized access to approximately 3,800 internal repositories following a compromise involving a malicious version of the Nx Console Visual Studio Code extension installed on an employee device.
+The company stated there is currently no evidence customer repositories, customer data, or production systems were impacted.

 A forum user claiming affiliation with the TeamPCP threat group has posted an alleged sale listing for thousands of internal GitHub repositories and source code files purportedly stolen during a recent intrusion tied to the broader Mini Shai-Hulud supply chain campaign.